Romulo-Moraes/Assembly-Toolkit/README.md

 The contents of this repository are divided into topics about the Assembly language, every topic has a number and a name on the source tree.
 There are description of each topic below, every description has its own button that redirects you to its contents.

 ## Opcodes
-Inside the opcode section we talk about the smallest part of a computer program, such part that when joined with other parts we have a complete program that can be run directly in the CPU of our computer.
+In the opcode section, we discuss the smallest unit of a computer program, which, when combined with other units, forms a complete program that can be executed directly by the CPU of our computer.

 <br/>